-(*This Post was sponsored by California Real Milk.
+(*This post was sponsored by California Real Milk.
 All opinions are my own.)

 This stovetop quesadilla recipe is super easy to make.
 I find that cooking quesadillas on the stovetop so much easier than baking them.
 Also, when you cook your gluten free quesadillas on the stove, you can flip them like pancakes so both sides get crispy!

 The next time you are at your local grocery store, look for products with the Real California Milk seal.
 It means you are supporting local farmers.
-Did you know California dairies are 99% family owned and operated?
+Did you know California dairies are 99% family-owned and operated?
 This means a lot to me when serving healthy foods for my family.

 What kind of cheese is best?

-The sky is the limit when trying to decide what kind of cheese to use in this quesadilla recipe.
-Just look for the cheese with the Real California Milk seal.
+The sky is the limit when deciding what kind of cheese to use in this quesadilla recipe.
+Here are a few of our favorite cheeses: